ids-s1-20/project-x404_pagenotfound/README.md

 If we look at the countries of South America; Mexico,Equador,Costa Rica and Chile, they all have a relatively similar number of eruptions, solely composed of strato volcanoes.
-This backs up our conclusion that tectonic plate type, and crust type affect the number of eruptions, and also suggests that these factor also affect the volcano type.
+This backs up our conclusion that tectonic plate setting, and crust type affect the number of eruptions, and also suggests that these factor also affect the volcano type.
 If we had more time I think it would be an interesting extension of our project to investigate the relationship between the factors which affect the number of volcano eruptions.
 The majority of this plot if red which indicates majority of volcanoes with high number of eruptions in our data set are stratovolcanoes.
 The variation in number of eruptions as primary volcano types varies, may lead us to believe that primary volcano type is a factor which affects the number of eruptions.

 # Number of Eruptions by Volcano Type